alain-kubwayo/ticket-haul/README.md

 Once the project is set up locally and the local development server is up and running, the project can be tested in the following fashion:

 * The homepage lists upcoming shows and the user can select one or more shows and adjust the quantity/number of tickets for each show.

-* The user will not be able to go to view what's in the car until they add at least 1 ticket to the cart.
+* The user will not be able to go to view what's in the cart until they add at least 1 ticket to the cart.
 Attempting to do so, will alert a message to inform them that they should add to cart before viewing the checkout page.

 * Once, the cart is no longer empty, a user can then view what's in the cart by clicking at the cart icon at the top right icon in navigation.

-* A checkout page will display information about ticket(s) baught the user will hae to provide the billing information and accept terms before placing an order.
+* A checkout page will display information about ticket(s) bought the user will have to provide the billing information and accept terms before placing an order.

 * Once the button to place order is no longer disabled, a user can then click and will see a loading message followed by the success message if the order was successful!

 ## Credit Card Testing